strongt1me/BFpilot/README.md

 BFpilot is a small PS5 userland payload that starts a browser-based file manager on port `5905`.

-It is intentionally narrow: no exploit code, no PKG installer, no FTP daemon, no mounting tools, no payload bundle, and no DRM or backup features.
+It is intentionally narrow: no daemons,or anythink that doesnt serve the purpose of a file manager

 Current prepared release: `v0.2.1`